 4 Conclusion and further implications

-The objective of this paper is to give an appraisal of four theories of government expenditure growth and to provide an overview of the implications that are part of it.
+The primary objective of this paper is to conduct a critical appraisal of four major economic theories regarding government expenditure growth.
+By examining both macro and micro models, the study aims to provide an overview of the mechanisms and factors that drive the persistent expansion of the public sector.

 2.1.2 Criticism and value of the theory